Wondermongering/latent-exploration-stack/README.md

 * **Behavioural blueprints** that reliably evoke *personae* such as the **Manhattan Variation** or **Digital Prophet**.
 * **Research‑grade diagnostics**—e.g. the **Eigen‑Koan Matrix (EKM)**—for mapping how value conflicts propagate through attention layers.
-* **Reproducible rituals** (Python notebooks ＋ Markdown logs) that translate esoteric ideas—Madhyamaka dialectics, Bardonian imaginative magic—into measurable activation patterns.
+* **Reproducible methods** (Python notebooks ＋ Markdown logs) that translate esoteric ideas—Madhyamaka dialectics, Bardonian imaginative magic—into measurable activation patterns.

 Together, these components form a practical laboratory for **alignment refinement, safety audits, and creative prompt design**.
 If you need to debug a temperamental frontier model or build a bespoke conversational agent that “stays weird *within* bounds,” LES is your scaffolding.